-With a stay at Hotel New Otani Tokyo, you'll be centrally located in Tokyo, convenient to Akasaka Palace and Tokyo Imperial Palace.
+With a stay at Hotel New Otani Tokyo, The Main, you'll be centrally located in Chiyoda, convenient to National Diet Building and Tokyo Imperial Palace.

-This 4-star hotel is close to Tokyo Tower and Meiji Jingu Shrine.
+This 4.5-star hotel is close to Tokyo Tower and Meiji Jingu Shrine.

-Make yourself at home in one of the 1479 individually furnished guestrooms, featuring refrigerators and flat-screen televisions.
-Complimentary wired and wireless Internet access keeps you connected, and digital programming provides entertainment.
-Bathrooms with shower/tub combinations feature deep soaking bathtubs and complimentary toiletries.
-Conveniences include phones, as well as desks and complimentary newspapers.
+Make yourself at home in one of the 1479 individually furnished guestrooms, featuring refrigerators and minibars.
+Wired and wireless Internet access is complimentary, while 32-inch flat-screen televisions with digital programming provide entertainment.
+Private bathrooms with shower/tub combinations feature deep soaking bathtubs and complimentary toiletries.
+Conveniences include phones, as well as safes and desks.

 While Hotel New Otani contains nearly every amenity a traveler could need, its focal point is the 400-year-old traditional Japanese garden, once home to samurai lord Kiyomasa Kato (1562-1611), and also owned by a shogunate of the Edo period during its extensive history.
 Built in 1964, some of the hotel's notable features include its 10-acre property, which includes a moat, scattered trees, a koi fish pond, winding pathways, a Christian chapel, and even a waterfall.